Jérôme Guillen: Education

-Guillen was born in Cavaillon, Vaucluse, France and grew up near Avignon.
+Guillen was born in 1972 in Cavaillon, Vaucluse, France and grew up near Avignon.
 He attended the Ismaël-Dauphin school in Cavaillon, followed by the Lycée Thiers secondary school in Marseille.

 Guillen's studies at ENSTA Paris included an Erasmus Programme year abroad studying at the engineering department of the Technical University of Madrid (Escuela Técnica Superior de Ingenieros Industriales, ETSII), resulting in dual degrees; BS Mechanical Engineering from ENSTA in 1993 and BS Nuclear Engineering from ETSII in 1994.

-He completed his PhD in Mechanical Engineering at the University of Michigan in 1999.
+Guillen completed his PhD in Mechanical Engineering at the University of Michigan in 1999.
 Upon graduation, Guillen was hired by McKinsey & Company.

+Career

+McKinsey & Co (1999-2003)

+Upon graduation, Guillen was hired by McKinsey & Company.

-Daimler
+Daimler (2003-2010)

 Beginning in 2003 Guillen worked at Freightliner Trucks, reporting to the company CEO Rainer Schmueckle.
 He was later promoted to General Manager of New Product Development.
 Guillen was project leader for the Freightliner Cascadia program, which was plagued with repeated recalls of hundreds of thousands of vehicles for dozens of reasons including multiple brake system design failures, and wiring systems designed and installed backwards.

 On 7 July 2007 Guillen was approached by Dieter Zetsche of Freightliner's parent company, Daimler, and starting in September 2007 became Daimler's Director of Business Innovation.
 During 2010 Guillen launched the car2go service for Daimler.
 By October 2010, the Business Innovation unit of Daimler, as headed by Guillen, was profitable and self-funding.

-Tesla
+Tesla (2010-2021)

 In November 2010, Guillen moved to work for Tesla Motors.
 Whilst demonstrating the Tesla Model X at the North American International Auto Show in January 2013, Guillen stated that he did not regret the move to Tesla in California, but did miss the German dishes of Käsespätzle and Maultaschen, plus visiting the Stuttgart Ballet.
 By April 2015 Guillen was receiving a remuneration of $4.5 million per year.